-- Rulers and Protractors: DoDEA will provide required rulers and protractors for paper-based assessments at certain grade levels, as outlined in Table 3.1. - Required tools will be included in the shipment of materials. - Students are not permitted to use outside rulers or protractors if these tools are provided by DoDEA for use on their grade level assessment. - Protractors are an optional tool for grade 8 and all high school mathematics courses.
-Rulers are an optional tool for high school mathematics courses.
-DoDEA will not provide these materials. - Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipments for grades 5-8 and high school.

-- The copies must be free of any writing or notes.
-Do NOT distribute copies with student writing. - If additional copies are needed, schools may either locally print the DoDEA-approved copies available at https://dodea.mypearsonsupport.com/summative-resources/ (recommended) or order them through Pearson Access. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing that unit. - Geometry Tools: Tracing paper, reflection tools, straight edges, and compasses are optional for the grade 8 mathematics, Geometry, and Integrated Mathematics I, II, and III assessments.
-Geometry tools are NOT allowed for grades 3-7, Algebra I, and Algebra II.
+- Rulers and Protractors: DoDEA will provide required rulers and protractors for paper-based assessments at certain grade levels, as outlined in Table 3.1. - Required tools will be included in the shipment of materials. - Students are not permitted to use outside rulers or protractors if these tools are provided by DoDEA for use on their grade level assessment. - Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipments for grades 5-7. - The copies must be free of any writing or notes.
+Do NOT distribute copies with student writing. - If additional copies are needed, schools may either locally print the DoDEA-approved copies available at https://dodea.mypearsonsupport.com/summative-resources/ (recommended) or order them through ADAM. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing that unit.